jenniesun/imdb_analytics/README.md

 ## Imdb Data Analytics in GCP

-This is the final project for the data engineering class at Duke University.
+This is the final project for the Data Engineering class (IDS 706) at Duke University.

 Data Studio dashboards: https://datastudio.google.com/reporting/f7da9819-19cd-4591-a877-37fea407017b/page/6zXD